benjimon24/jest-react-redux-lootchecker/README.md

 # LootChecker
+This application allows users to set a balance, withdraw and deposit values from this balance, and see its equivalent value in bitcoin.

-An application built on React, utilizing Redux to handle state management.
+This application is built on React, utilizing Redux to handle state management, and using fetch to make calls to the CoinDesk API for real-time price of bitcoins.
 Built with a behaviorally-driven-development (BDD) approach, using Jest and Enzyme.
 Part of the "React - Mastering Test Driven Development" course by David Katz (link below).

 ## Usage
 1. ```npm install```